The entrance of the Executor. We see it casting shadows on Star Destroyers! LIKE THAT BEHEMOTH FROM THE INTRO OF THE PREVIOUS FILM!

 See also Visual Effects of Awesome, if only to reiterate the above (which is not hurt at all by the scene being the debut of The Imperial freaking March).
 A good contender however is a later scene which provides a rear view of the Executor and shows that even its engine exhausts dwarf the nearby Star Destroyers.

-To truly put this into perspective, Super Star Destroyers are 12 times longer than normal Star Destroyers.
+To truly put this into perspective, normal Star Destroyers are approximately 1,600 meters long, or about 1 mile.
+Super Star Destroyers are 12 times longer than normal Star Destroyers.
 The Executor is a ship over half the length of Manhattan!

 During the battle on Hoth, Luke single-handedly takes down an Imperial Walker, by himself, on foot.
 At that, you'll understand why the Emperor is so concerned about the kid; as in, "If the boy can do that with barely a few days instruction from Obi-Wan Kenobi, what could he do once he is properly trained?"